 - Get enough (and better) sleep.
 Everyone is different in the amount of sleep they need to get on a nightly basis; for many 8 hours is needed to feel good and rested the next day.
 We often find that we stay up late for no reason and think to ourselves “why didn’t I go to bed earlier?”.
 Try to set a routine to end all screen time and TV watching one hour prior to when you want to go to bed and slowly start to wind down for the night.
 Choose a conscious bedtime that will give you enough sleep until it becomes a pattern.

 - Quality time with friends and family.
-Let’s face it we live in a society where everyone is running from place to place.
-Sometimes we get so busy that we find that months can go by without seeing a close friend.
+Though things are a little different right now, maintaining relationships with the people you love is vital now more than ever!
+Sometimes we get so busy that we find that months can go by without talking to a close friend.
 Let’s change that right now!
-At least several times a month try reaching out to make a friend date, cooking a meal, meeting for a walk, going to a show the list could be endless.
+At least several times a month try reaching out to make a friend date, cooking a meal, meeting for a walk, going to a class the list could be endless.
+Even chatting with a friend or family member on a video call can help maintain your relationships, and let’s be honest, it just feels good to talk things out with your loved ones!
 Cultivating your friendships or relationships with the people you love will fill you up.